anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-1-cl.md

   * If you have needed to change your user stories, you need to get approval from Anya
 * Functionality:
   * The test suite has over 90% coverage
-  * There is comprehensive instruction on how to use the command-line interface in both the README and with a `help` command
+  * There is comprehensive instructions on how to use the command-line interface in both the README and with a `help` command
   * There are acceptance tests for each user story, which are clearly marked
 * Design:
   * All style checks are 9 or above